refactorroom/pim/documents/lession_contribute/07_community_guidelines.md

 ## Final Thoughts

-You've completed all seven modules of the CLG contribution guide!
+You've completed all seven modules of the pim contribution guide!
 You now have:

 1. **Module 1**: Development environment and project basics
 2. **Module 2**: Deep understanding of the architecture